henrique-gouveia/AspNetCacheSample/README.md

 # AspNetCacheSample

-AspNet Web Api using Memory and Redis Cache
+Asp .Net 5 Web Api using Memory and Redis Cache